Robbert Murray

 Emotional Intelligence and People Management

 It is no use having a fabulous technical plan if you cannot inspire your team to execute it.
-The defining feature of whether leaders can engender high-performance teams and maneuver through organizational challenges is emotional intelligence (self-awareness, empathy, and relationship management).
+The defining feature of whether leaders can engender high-performance teams and manoeuvre through organizational challenges is emotional intelligence (self-awareness, empathy, and relationship management).

 Getting major traction in the Dubai market for those executives who read the situations accurately, solve conflicts constructively, and build cultures of trust and accountability.
 In an employee market where retaining talent is so hard, emotionally intelligent leaders create stability and continuity.